brijgogogo/wiki2/index.md

 > the more i learn, the more i discover how much i don't know - the known unknown

 ## todo
-- set up zsh
 - check bash completion in bash
-- battery low warning i3wm
 - Learn immutability in C#
-- Learn Reactive Extension in C# (`WIP`)
+- Learn Reactive Extension in C#
 - Learn TPL in C# (error handling)
 - Learn Kafka
-- Configure mouse buttons for Arch Linux
 - asciicast
-- vim setups: YouCompleteMe, Syntastic, SnipMate, fzf, Fugitive
-- arch linux: webcam setup, audio, video
 - setup github pages